-Ready steady go…..it’s time to get to grips with how to use a sewing machine.
+Ready steady go…..it’s time to get to start learning how to use a sewing machine.
 Sewing by machine is not that difficult, but getting the right basics in place will make all the difference to your journey and make the ride simple and successful.

 How to begin learning how to use a sewing machine?
 When you sew you begin with...a machine!

 - On/off switch - Start by knowing where the machine is switched on and off.
 This is generally on the side of the machine.

-- Stitch length and width buttons including decorative stitches and zigzag.
+- Stitches - Stitch length and width buttons including decorative stitches and zigzag.
 Many cheaper beginner sewing machines will have set stitches and lengths whereas more expensive machines will allow you to set length and width independently.
 This includes the buttonhole stitch settings

 - Tension wheels - usually at the front or top of the machine.
 These are important for getting nice even stitching with no loops.